Development Status :: 4 - Beta

 - Construction of the symbolic expressions associated with several numerical methods (theta-schemes, trapezoidal rule, discret gradient, etc.).

-- Methods for writing, reading and rendering PHSSimulation file results.
+- Methods for writing, reading and rendering Simulation file results.

 - Test programs executed by nose (see above).

-Miscelaneous tools (plots, LaTeX code generation, signal processing, iles I/O).
+- Miscellaneous tools (plots, LaTeX code generation, signal processing, files I/O).

-The package began as an implementation of the methods proposed in the reference , in which the port-Hamiltonian formalism, the graph analaysis and the numerical method are exposed.
-This is worth to read before using the pyphs package.
+The development of PyPHS started as an implementation of the methods proposed in the reference [GraphAnalysis2016], in which the port-Hamiltonian formalism, the graph analysis and the structure preserving numerical method are exposed.
+This is worth to read before using the package.

 Tutorials and examples